Mohammed-Alanazii/CS616_PROJECT/README.md

 3.  **Stagnation Recovery:** If the objective function does not improve for *K* iterations, the system perturbs the current solution by applying **multiple random swaps** (determined by the `strength` parameter) and resets the temperature to a percentage of the initial heat.

 ## Project Proposal
-The original project proposal document can be found [Here] (https://github.com/Mohammed-Alanazii/CS616_PROJECT/blob/main/CS616_Project_Proposal_MOHAMMED_ALANAZI.pdf).
+The original project proposal document can be found [Here](https://github.com/Mohammed-Alanazii/CS616_PROJECT/blob/main/CS616_Project_Proposal_MOHAMMED_ALANAZI.pdf).
 It outlines the motivation, objectives, and planned methodology for this implementation.

 ## Project Overview
 The project consists of the following main components: